ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 Console.WriteLine(transactionResponse.Block.Confirmations);
 ```

-In our case, we want to spend the second output.
+In our case, we want to spend the second outpoint.
 Here's how we figured this out:
 ```cs
 var receivedCoins = transactionResponse.ReceivedCoins;
 OutPoint outPointToSpend = null;